scrumzone/tasktree/README.md

 You will be asked to provide a password, this is the same one you set up during the install process.

 Now, copy the commands in the file `db/init/init-windows.sql` to get the MySQL user set up correctly for talking to the backend.
+If this doesn't work, try the other file in the same directory.

 Finally, you should now navigate to the `backend/TaskTree` directory and run the following command to create the appropriate tables in the database by running migrations: